Now is the time to prepare for the unexpected with your dog. Take notes from our informative list of pet first aid resources.

 Rodent poison and insecticides can be dangerous to pets.
 Take the time to clear your home of potentially toxic agents.
 The Humane Society of the United States offers a list of toxins to help you avoid accidents.

 The ASPCA Animal Poison Control Center is also available to take your call 24/7 if you suspect your pet has ingested a poisonous substance.
 Their website also offers information about poisonous foods, plants and more to keep away from your dog.

 On your fridge, in your wallet, in your cell phone – have all your animal emergency numbers everywhere your doggie goes.
-This includes phone numbers for your vet, the nearest 24-hour vet and the ASPCA Animal Poison Control Center hotline at 1-888-426-4435, or Animal Poison Hotline at 1-888-232-8870.
+This includes phone numbers for your vet, the nearest 24-hour vet, and the ASPCA Animal Poison Control Center hotline at 1-888-426-4435.
 Take a minute right now and ensure you have these important numbers in all places.

-Petfinder.com offers all the details for creating your own doggie first aid kit.
-Just view or download the PDF and get to work on a kit for both your home and car.
+The ASPCA offers all the details for creating your own doggie first aid kit.
+Take a look and get to work on creating a kit for both your home and car.

 Emergencies and disasters strike without notice.
 So it’s important to be ready.
 For details on creating your own disaster preparedness plan and kit, check out our past Woof Report tip.

 Pet Emergency Pocket Guide

 Common household dangers to keep away from pets from the Humane Society of the United States (HSUS).